 In defense of this hyperbole, however, allow me to refer you to "From Caligari to Hitler," Siegfried Kracauer's brilliant exegesis.
-Not only is "Caligari" a masterpiece, according to Kracauer, a German-Jewish writer and social critic who lived through that period but escaped to Paris, it is a tour de force collaboration of art and commerce and it broke ground in horror, impressionism, and twist endings.
+Not only is "Caligari" a masterpiece, according to Kracauer, a German-Jewish writer and social critic who lived through that period (before escaping to Paris), it is a tour de force collaboration of art and commerce.
+And it broke ground in horror, impressionism and twist endings.

 It also predicted its audience's future by palpating their psyche.
-Essentially a Rorschach of the German mind, "Caligari" told the story of Hitler as the head of the asylum, the passive German people as the somnambulist Cesare and of the failure of Germany’s intellectuals, portrayed in the protagonist Francis.
+Essentially a Rorschach of the German mind, "Caligari" told the story of Hitler as the head of the asylum, the passive German people as the somnambulist Cesare and of the failure of Germany’s intellectuals, who are portrayed by the protagonist Francis.

 “The films of a nation reflect its mentality in a more direct way then other artistic media,” claimed Kracauer.
 “First, films are never the product of an individual...
 Second, films address themselves, and appeal, to the anonymous multitude...
 What films reflect are not so much explicit credos as psychological dispositions."

 "Films particularly suggestive of mass desires coincide with outstanding box-office successes," is Kracauer's most incredible revelation.
-A successful film does becomes a Rorshach test.
-Although "Caligari' was not that successful initially in Germany, it is point well taken today, no matter how much intellectual critics ridicule mass market fare.
+In this way, a successful film does indeed becomes a Rorshach test.
+Although "Caligari' was not that successful initially in Germany, it is a point well taken today, no matter how much the intellectual critics may ridicule mass market fare.